-1. Paragraph 4 of the Employment Agreement is hereby deleted in its entirety and the following paragraph is hereby substituted in lieu thereof:
+- 1. Paragraph 4 of the Employment Agreement is hereby deleted in its entirety and the following paragraph is hereby substituted in lieu thereof: - "4.

-"4.
 INCENTIVE AWARDS: ANNUAL INCENTIVE BONUS.
 The Executive shall be entitled to receive an annual cash incentive bonus for each fiscal year during the Term of this Agreement consistent with such bonus policy as may be adopted by the Board of Directors or its Compensation Committee ("Bonus Policy").
 The Bonus Policy shall contain both individual and group goals.
 If the Executive or the Company, as the case may be, satisfies the performance criteria contained in such Bonus Policy for a fiscal year, he shall receive an annual incentive bonus (the "Incentive Bonus"), in an amount determined by the Compensation Committee and subject to ratification by the Board, if required.
-If the Executive or the Company, as the case may be, fails to satisfy the performance criteria contained in such Bonus Policy for a fiscal year, the Compensation Committee may determine whether any Incentive Bonus shall be payable to Executive for that year, subject to ratification by the Board, if required.
-The Executive's bonus shall not be subject to any minimum award, as provided in the Executive's Employment Agreement previous to this amendment.
-Additionally, in consideration for the Executive's agreement to forgo a guaranteed minimum bonus, the Company agrees that the previous bonus ceiling of 100% of salary is no longer applicable and that, henceforth, there shall be no limitation or ceiling on the maximum bonus that may be awarded to the Executive by the Board of Directors or its Compensation Committee."

-2. Except to the extent hereby amended, the Employment Agreement is hereby confirmed and ratified and shall continue in full force and effect.
+If the Executive or the Company, as the case may be, fails to satisfy the performance criteria contained in such Bonus Policy for a fiscal year, the Compensation Committee may determine whether any Incentive Bonus Policy for a for a fiscal year, the Compensation Committee may determine whether any Incentive Bonus be subject to any minimum award, as provided in the Executive's Employment Agreement previous to this amendment.
+Additionally, in consideration for the Executive's agreement to forgo a guaranteed minimum bonus, the Company agrees that the previous bonus ceiling of 100% of salary is no longer applicable and that, henceforth, there shall be no limitation or ceiling on the maximum bonus that may be awarded to the Executive by the Board of Directors or its Compensation Committee." - 2.
+Except to the extent hereby amended, the Employment Agreement is hereby confirmed and ratified and shall continue in full force and effect.